 There are times when negotiation or mediation does not result in the parties working together to create a child custody and visitation arrangement that they can both agree to.
 Attorney Johnson has an in-depth knowledge of the factors that are important to the courts in making their decisions in child custody and visitation litigation.

-His experience in litigating child custody and visitation matters enables him to understand how the facts of your situation translate into information that can be presented to the court to help the judge determine an outcome for your child custody and visitation dispute that serves the best interest of the child or children involved.
+His experience in litigating child custody and visitation matters enables him to understand how the facts of your situation translate into information that can be presented to the court to help the judge determine an outcome for your child custody and visitation dispute that serves the child’s best interests.

-If you are facing a custody or visitation issue, The Law Offices of R.F.
-Johnson Jr. will help you to work to obtain the best outcome for your situation.
-To learn more about how attorney Ronald Johnson can help you, call our office today at 803-794-0140 to schedule your free consultation.
+If you have a challenge on your hands regarding child custody or visitation, RF Johnson Jr. Law Offices will help you to work to obtain the best outcome for your situation.
+To learn more about how attorney Ronald Johnson can help you, call his office today at 803-794-0140 to schedule your free consultation.